ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- time based psycasts last for the specified length of time from when the psycast was cast.
 If these are cast in combat, 6 seconds is equivalent to 1 turn.
 	- Some psycasts may require concentration during the psycasts duration.
 Concentration may only be held on 1 psycast at a time.
 Concentration can be dispelled by the psycaster at anytime for free.
 		- While concentrating on some psycasts, your baseline [[Neural Heat]] may not drop below a specified amount.
 This amount is indicated in parenthesis next to the initial [[Neural Heat]] cost.
-		- If you are hit while concentrating on a psycast you must make a saving throw to continue concentrating.
+		- If you are hit while concentrating on a psycast you must make a Wisdom saving throw to continue concentrating.
 The DC is equal to 10 or half the damage of the attack, whichever is higher.
-Your modifier for this roll is your psycasting modifier.
+On a failure, you lose concentration and the psycast moves to the end phase.
+On a success, nothing happens.
 		- Some psycasts allow for concentrating on multiple instances of the psycast, each instance of this psycast being concentrated on adds to the baseline [[Neural Heat]] level by the specified amount.
 ## Psycast Effects
 - There are four types of psycast effects; immediate, recurring, passive, and delayed.
 All effects will not occur if the psycast has ended